klahnakoski/SpotManager/pyLibrary/README.md

 Module `strings`
 ----------------

 Contains several more string functions.
-None of hem are intended for direct use in a python program, rather for use in the `expand_template` function.
+None of them are intended for direct use in a python program, rather for use in the `expand_template` function.

-###Function `expand_template()`###
+##Function `expand_template()`###

+The creation of this function was motivated by the desire to extend Python's `format()` function with more features and replace the [formatting mini language](https://docs.python.org/2/library/string.html#formatspec), because it appears to be Perl-inspired line noise.

     	pyLibrary.strings.expand_template(template, value)

 A simple function that replaces variables in `template` with the properties found in `value`.
 Variables are indicated by the double moustaches;
 `{{example}}` is a variable.

 Properties are converted to `unicode()` before replacing variables.
 In the case of complex properties; converted to JSON.
-Further string manipulation can be performed by feeding properties to functions using the pipe (`|`) symbol:
+Further string formatting can be performed by feeding properties to functions using the pipe (`|`) symbol:

 ```python